CodecoolBP20161/python-with-web-proman-dog-five/README.md

 ---

 This task is for Codecool students, who are part of the **DOG5**.
-We are happy to practice javascript for this task.
+We are happy to practice javascript for this task...